fast01/ios-push-service/README.md

 How to compile
 --------------

 You need install compile and install libcapn to your computer first.
-And then you need to install bjam compile system from c++ library: boost, because the compile script is writting in boost style.
+And then you need to install boost-bjam cause the compile script is writting in boost-bjam style.
 (For more information about the boost compile system, you can check it from http://www.boost.org) After these two things complete, you will be able to download ios-push-service code and compile/install it.

 Compile libcapn
 ---------------